13 apps that will change your practice (and your life)

 1. For making your time more productive

-Put simply, Harvest lets you – and everyone in your organisation – keep track of every minute in their day.
-If you think that sounds like something that would only be interesting to businesses that bill by the hour, think again.
-After all, knowing exactly how much time it takes to complete a task – and how every person in your organisation is spending their day – is one of the most crucial components to running an efficient and profitable business.
+Harvest helps you and everyone in your organisation keep track of every minute of their day.
+If you think that sounds like something that would only be relevant to businesses that bill by the hour, think again.
+After all, knowing exactly how much time it takes to complete a task is one of the most crucial components of running an efficient and profitable business.
 Harvest lets you do that in an intuitive and flexible way that works across pretty much any device.
 It’s so simple to use that it almost makes measuring the minutes in your day, well, fun.

 Runner up: RescueTime (Free)

-Honourable mentions: Similar to Harvest, Freckle (from US$19/month) tries to make your business more productive by making recording your time as hassle-free as possible.
-Meanwhile, Microsoft-owned Sunrise (free) attempts to make you more efficient by bringing all your disparate calendars and tasks together in one app.
-It syncs with Outlook calendar, Evernote, Facebook, Asana (see below) and more.
+Honourable mentions: Similar to Harvest, Freckle (from US$49/month for five users) tries to make your business more productive by making recording your time as hassle-free as possible.

 2. For managing your work productively

-Asana is a project management and collaboration tool that’s flexible enough to let you use it pretty much any way you want.
-In one sense, it’s a shareable ‘to do’ list which lets you compile projects and tasks that you can assign to team members and then check on progress whenever you like.
-On the other hand, it’s a communication tool that lets you collaborate with your team without the need to use email.
-And in yet another, it’s an elaborate filing system that lets you easily search and archive every file you’re working on across the entire business.
-Throw in the fact that it links to time tracking apps (including Harvest) and file sharing software (including Dropbox) and you have all the foundations you need for a productive practice… and did we mention that it’s free for up to 15 users?
+Asana is a flexible project management and collaboration tool that can be used in lots of different ways.
+In one sense, it’s a shareable to-do list which lets you compile tasks that you can assign to team members and then check on progress whenever you like.
+It’s also a communication tool that lets you collaborate with your team without the need to use email.
+You can also use it as an elaborate filing system to easily search and archive every file you’re working on across the entire business.
+Throw in the fact that it links to time-tracking apps (including Harvest) and file sharing software (including Dropbox), and you have all the foundations you need for a productive practice.

 Runner up: Remember the Milk (free)

 Getting organised is impossible when you have your information, ideas and projects stored across multiple devices and in multiple places.
-Remember the Milk aims to bring it all together, so that you can get it all done.
+Remember the Milk aims to bring it all together so that you can get it all done.
 It does this by syncing with a range of other apps like Gmail, Outlook and Evernote and then letting you rank every task in order of priority.
-You then get to bring in all the detail in the one place, add notes and tick off milestones as you go.
-As the name implies, the end result should be that you’ll never, ever forget the milk – or the deadline or the client meeting – again.
-Better still, you’ll become much more efficient by being armed with all the information you need to make every task a success.
+You then get to bring in all the detail to one place, add notes and tick off milestones as you go.
+As the name implies, the end result should be that you’ll never, ever forget the milk – or the deadline or the client meeting!.
+Better still, you’ll become more efficient by being armed with all the information you need to make every task a success.

-Honourable mentions: Asana’s main rival is Trello (free) and one reviewer has called the debate between the two apps like deciding which is better between Mercedes Benz and BMW.
-Another project management option worth checking out is the intuitively designed Basecamp (from US$29/month), which pledges to do away with email and make every project more transparent and efficient.
+Honourable mentions: Another project management option worth checking out is the intuitively designed Basecamp (US$99/month for unlimited users), which pledges to do away with email and make every project more transparent and efficient.